-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes the modern slavery and human trafficking statement for the financial year ending 31st December 2022 for the Universal Music Group's ("UMG") business in the United Kingdom.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes the modern slavery and human trafficking statement for the financial year ending 31st December 2024 for the Universal Music Group's ("UMG") business in the United Kingdom.

-This statement is made by UMG's UK holding company Universal Music Holdings Limited on behalf of the following entities, each of which meets the criteria requiring it to publish a modern slavery statement:
+This statement is made by UMG's UK holding company Universal Music Holdings Limited on behalf of itself and the following entities, each of which meets the criteria requiring it to publish a modern slavery statement:

 - Universal Music Operations Limited

 - Calderstone Productions Limited

 - Virgin Records Limited

 - Bravado International Group Limited

 - Universal Music Group International Limited

 - UMG Supply Chain Limited

 - Universal Music Publishing Limited

 - Universal Music Publishing International Limited

-- UMG Music Publishing MGB Limited
+- Universal Music Publishing MGB Limited

-The purpose of this statement is to set out UMG's policies in relation to slavery and human trafficking and to identify the actions that we have taken to prevent slavery and human trafficking from taking place in all elements of our business.
+This statement sets out UMG's policies in relation to slavery and human trafficking and details the actions that we have taken to prevent slavery and human trafficking from taking place in all elements of our business.

-We confirm that we did not identify any specific instance of modern slavery in our operations or supply chains and no specific instance of modern slavery was reported to any of the above-mentioned companies for financial year ending 31 December 2022.
+We confirm that we did not identify any specific instance of modern slavery in our operations or supply chains and no specific instance or evidence of modern slavery was reported to any of the above-mentioned companies for financial year ending 31 December 2024.